Bharat Milap

 Bharat Milap is a Bollywood film based on Ramayana.
 It was released in 1942.

 It is Ramayana from Bharata's point of view and is about the brotherhood of Lord Rama and Bharata.
+The film was simultaneously shot and released in Marathi as Bharat Bhet.

 Remakes

 It was remade into two movies in the same year 1965, by Babubhai Mistry starring Sohrab Modi, Sulochana, Ashish Kumar, as well as Shree Ram Bharat Milan in Color by Manibhai Vyas, starring Prithviraj Kapoor, Mahipal, Anita Guha, Nirupa Roy, Raj Kumar, and Sulochana.